Mustafa-Ravda/Hospital-Room-Emergency-Dashboard/README.md

 **Number of patients:**

-Count the total number of patients vising the ER each day Show a daily trend with an area sparkline to spot patterns like busy days or seasonal trends
+Count the total number of patients visting the ER each day.
+Show a daily trend with an area sparkline to spot patterns like busy days or seasonal trends

 **Average wait time:**

-Find the average time patients wait to see a medical professional Use an area sparkline to track daily changes and highlight days with longer wait times that might need improvements
+Find the average time patients wait to see a medical professional.
+Use an area sparkline to track daily changes and highlight days with longer wait times that might need improvements

 **Patient satisfaction score:**

-Check the average daily satisfaction score of patients to assess service quality Use an area sparkline to show trends, spot drops in satisfaction, and link them to challenges
+Check the average daily satisfaction score of patients to assess service quality.
+Use an area sparkline to show trends, spot drops in satisfaction, and link them to challenges

 # Tools Used: